Jennifer Baldassari

 Overview

-Jennifer Baldassari is a Partner in Lozano Smith's Walnut Creek office and co-chair of the firm's Special Education Practice Group.
-She represents public school districts, county offices of education and special education local plan areas, focusing on various aspects of education law with a concentration on student issues and special education.
-Ms. Baldassari works to proactively develop preventive practices to help avoid costly disputes, including reviewing current policies, practices, and procedures for systemic issues and legal compliance.
+Jennifer Baldassari is a Partner in Lozano Smith’s Walnut Creek office and co-chair of the firm’s Special Education Practice Group.
+She represents public school districts, county offices of education, and special education local plan areas throughout California, with a practice focused on student issues and special education.
+Ms. Baldassari advises clients on complex compliance matters and works closely with district leadership to proactively identify and address systemic issues, with the goal of avoiding costly disputes and strengthening legally sound educational practices.

 Experience

-Ms. Baldassari represents school districts in Civil Rights Litigation before California administrative courts in issues regarding Americans with Disabilities Act, Individuals with Disabilities Education Act, and Section 504 of the Federal Rehabilitation Act of 1973.
-She also regularly represents her clients at IEP meetings, resolution sessions, mediation, due process hearings, and OCR investigations.
+Ms. Baldassari represents school districts in civil rights litigation before California administrative courts involving the Americans with Disabilities Act, the Individuals with Disabilities Education Act, and Section 504 of the Rehabilitation Act of 1973.
+She regularly counsels and represents clients in IEP meetings, resolution sessions, mediations, due process hearings, and Office for Civil Rights investigations, providing strategic guidance on both individual student matters and broader programmatic concerns.

 Presentations

-Ms. Baldassari is a frequent speaker on behalf of leading associations, including the Association of California School Administrators (ACSA) and the California Association of School Business Officials (CASBO).
-Among others, she regularly conducts presentations on ERMHS assessments, inclusion, mental health and school avoidance.
-She is a frequent presenter at Lozano Smith's Special Education Legal Consortium.
+Ms. Baldassari is a frequent speaker for statewide and regional professional organizations, including the Association of California School Administrators (ACSA) and the California Association of School Business Officials (CASBO).
+She regularly presents on topics such as ERMHS assessments, inclusion of students with disabilities, mental health, and school avoidance, and is a recurring presenter for Lozano Smith’s Special Education Legal Consortium.

 Additional Experience

-Ms. Baldassari teaches school law and public policy at Mills College in Oakland, and has served on OAH's Advisory Committee for two years.
-While attending undergraduate school she gained hands-on experience in the classroom employed as a teacher's aide and was able to focus on her writing skills as a summer associate with the California Department of Education Legal Office while attending law school.
+Ms. Baldassari has taught school law and public policy at Mills College in Oakland and served for two years on the Office of Administrative Hearings’ Advisory Committee.
+Her background also includes hands-on classroom experience as a teacher’s aide and work as a summer associate with the California Department of Education’s Legal Office while attending law school.

 Education

-Ms. Baldassari received her Juris Doctor degree from the University of the Pacific, McGeorge School of Law, where she was awarded Pro Bono Honors in 2011-2012.
-While in law school, she also worked as a Graduate Student Assistant, Judicial Extern and Certified Legal intern where she gained invaluable experience in multiple areas of the law including education, special education and civil litigation.
-She earned her Bachelor of Science degree from the University of California, Davis, where she graduated with a degree in Managerial Economics and Statistics and received Honors Internship recognition in Education.
+Ms. Baldassari earned her Juris Doctor from the University of the Pacific, McGeorge School of Law, where she received Pro Bono Honors.
+During law school, she served as a Graduate Student Assistant, Judicial Extern, and Certified Legal Intern, gaining experience in education law, special education, and civil litigation.
+She holds a Bachelor of Science in Managerial Economics and Statistics from the University of California, Davis, and received Honors Internship recognition in Education.

 Episode 66 Addressing Inclusion Confusion following COVID